apache/echarts-doc/en/option/component/visual-map-continuous.md

 Whether to inverse.

-As `inverse` is `false`, the position rule of data size is the same as retangular coordinate system.
+As `inverse` is `false`, the position rule of data size is the same as retangular coordinate.
 That is to say:

 + As [visualMap.orient](~visualMap.orient) is `'vertical'`, data is large at the top while small in the bottom.
 + As [visualMap.orient](~visualMap.orient) is `'horizontal'`,  data is large on the right while small on the left.